sokolhessnerlab/sokolhessnerlab.github.io/index.md

 - the important lab Google documents and calendars.
 - the website.

+You'll also need to complete IRB training - see below for more information.

 Finally, you need to get your stuff set up!
 Read on for more info about the above items and the rest of the setup.

 ## Communication